dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: true
 :::

 Multinationals mobilise enormous investments around the world.
-Their foreign activities are highly diverse in nature and relevance.
-Examples range from small production plants established by textile companies in places where labour is cheap, to fully-fledged research centres established by high-tech companies in regions where qualified engineers are easier to find.
+Their foreign activities are highly diverse in nature and relevance: they range from small production plants established by textile companies in places where labour is cheap, to fully-fledged research centres established by high-tech companies in regions where qualified engineers are easier to find.

 #